Jon Moxley: Feud with Kenny Omega and AEW World Champion (2019–2021)

-Record-setting world championship reigns (2022–present)
+Blackpool Combat Club (2022–2024)

-Moxley returned in January 2022, sporting a healthier and more clean-cut look.
+Following rehab, Moxley returned in January 2022 with a healthier and cleaner look.
 He began a storyline with Bryan Danielson, who offered to team up with him, but Moxley stated that he would only consider teaming up with Danielson if they wrestled each other first.
 Moxley defeated Danielson at Revolution in March, but the two began brawling after their match; William Regal, once a mentor to both men on separate occasions, made his surprise debut to break up the fight and force them to shake hands.
-With Regal as their manager, they formed a team which would later be named the Blackpool Combat Club (BCC) in reference to Regal's career beginnings in England.
+With Regal as their manager, they formed a team which would later be named the Blackpool Combat Club (BCC) in reference to Regal's career beginnings in the English town of Blackpool.
 The group would begin a storyline with Wheeler Yuta, who would aim to join the group.
-After first losing to Danielson, Yuta was defeated by Moxley in a critically acclaimed match on the April 8 episode of Rampage, earning the faction's respect, and joining them.
+After first losing to Danielson, Yuta was defeated by Moxley on the April 8 episode of Rampage, earning the faction's respect, and joining them.
 At Double or Nothing on May 29, Moxley and Danielson teamed with Eddie Kingston, Santana and Ortiz to face the Jericho Appreciation Society (Chris Jericho, Jake Hager, Daniel Garcia, Angelo Parker, and Matt Menard) in an Anarchy in the Arena match, but lost.

 On the June 3 episode of Rampage, AEW World Champion CM Punk announced he would not be able to defend his championship against scheduled challenger Hiroshi Tanahashi on June 26 at AEW x NJPW: Forbidden Door due to injury.
 On the June 8 episode of Dynamite, Moxley defeated Kyle O'Reilly, the winner of a Casino Battle Royale in the show's opener, to earn the chance to face for the interim championship at the event.
 On June 12 at New Japan Pro-Wrestling's Dominion 6.12 in Osaka-jo Hall event, Tanahashi defeated Hirooki Goto to be confirmed as Moxley's opponent at Forbidden Door.
 At the event, Moxley defeated Tanahashi to win the interim AEW World Championship.
 Also that month, the debuting Claudio Castagnoli would join the Blackpool Combat Club as its newest member.